Kia Ora my name is Joelle King.

 I’m from Cambridge, New Zealand and I am a professional squash player.

-After a number of years of hard work and some recent successful tournaments, my world ranking is up to number 4 on the WSA rankings and it feels amazing!!
+After a number of years of hard work and some recent successful tournaments, my world ranking peaked at number 4 on the WSA rankings.

 Thank you to everyone for your continued support!
 It's really appreciated.

 Are you a member of my fan club?
 You better join up quick, there's a competition just started to win a great prize.
 Run's through to February and all correct entries will go in the draw to win a fantastic prize, so go on join up and get into it.

 Plus fans get access to extra content like workouts and exercise tips and my favourite recipes.

 Trying to get some of the children in Te Awamutu into Squash.
 Fun day.

 Joelle's available for speaking engagements, awards presentations and once back playing exhibition matches.
 Contact her management team to discuss availability and fees.